Africa Cup of Nations: 2010s: Switch to odd years

-Since 2019: Tournament expansion
+Since 2019: Tournament expansion & Date Change to Summer

 Under Ahmad Ahmad's presidency, there were discussions regarding further changes to the Africa Cup of Nations.
 In July 2017, two changes were proposed: switching the timing of the competition from January to the Northern Hemisphere summer and expanding from 16 to 24 teams (effective from the 2019 Africa Cup of Nations).
 On 20 July 2017, the CAF Executive Commission approved the propositions at a meeting in Rabat, Morocco.

 Algeria won the African Cup of Nations 2019, achieving a 1–0 victory against Senegal in the final.
 The title was Algeria's second ever and first since 1990.
 Nigeria came third after beating Tunisia 1–0 in their third-place decider match.
-The prize money awarded to the 2019 Africa Cup of Nations winner amounted to $4.5 million while runners-up Senegal got $2.5 million..
+The prize money awarded to the 2019 Africa Cup of Nations winner amounted to $4.5 million while runners-up Senegal got $2.5 million.